-Capital expenditures totaled \$27 million for the first six months of fiscal 2018, compared to \$22 million for the prior year period.
-We currently plan to make capital expenditures in the range of \$60 million to \$75 million for equipment replacement and upgrades, further investment in nonferrous processing technologies, and environmental-related projects in fiscal 2018 using cash generated from operations and available credit facilities.
+Capital expenditures totaled \$46 million for the first nine months of fiscal 2018, compared to \$32 million for the prior year period.
+We currently plan to make capital expenditures in the range of \$60 million to \$75 million in fiscal 2018 for equipment replacement and upgrades, further investment in nonferrous processing technologies, and environmental-related projects.
+We plan to use cash generated from operations and available credit facilities to fund these capital expenditures.